Viola Loves in the Land of Terror, 1893-1921.

 Marge goes on.
 “Soon Billy and I'll be wed.
 His cotton business precludes him from combat.

 We'll move to his widowed Daddy's plantation at Pleasant Hill.
-Me, I’ll be the only woman to cheer Billy's lonesome father on.
+Me, I’ll be the only woman to cheer Billy's lonesome father.
 I wish I could invite y'all to my parties and balls.

 Did you have fun at the public dance in Comer last month Viola?
 Was there any brawling?
 I saw your name in the paper.”